-The PHSO, SHSO and, as necessary, the UXOSO is responsible for developing a site-specific occupational hazard training program.
-The PHSO, SHSO and/or the UXOSO are responsible for providing training to all Parsons personnel, Parsons' subcontractors, or visitors to Parsons' sites at SEDA.
-This initial site training for sites workers shall consist of a review of this HASP and shall cover the following topics:
+The PHSO or SHSO is responsible for developing a site-specific occupational hazard training program.
+The PHSO or SHSO is responsible for providing training to all Parsons personnel and Parsons subcontractors under Parsons H&S supervision that are to work at SEDA.
+This initial site training shall consist of a review of the site specific Health and Safety Plan and shall cover the following topics:

-- Site Personnel and Duties;
+Site Personnel and Duties;

 - Site Description;

 - Site Characterization;

 - Chemical and Physical Hazards;

 - Heat Stress and Cold Stress;

 - Biological Hazards (poison ivy, snakes, spiders, and bloodborne pathogens);

 - Site Layout, Site Control Measures, and Work Zones;

-- Personal Protective Equipment (PPE);
+- Personal Protective Equipment;

 - Air and personnel monitoring

 - Safe Work Practices and Engineering Controls;

 - Emergency Response Plan;

 - Evacuation Procedures;

 - Emergency and Personal Protective Equipment;

 - Emergency Telephone Numbers;

-- Directions to the nearest Occupational Clinic and Hospital;
+- Directions to Hospital;

 - Medical Surveillance Requirements; and

 - Health and Safety Training

 - Workers Compensation

 - Accident Investigation and Reporting

 All proposed project personnel will be required to complete this training prior to being allowed to work on site.
 Each worker's attendance and completion of this training will be documented by the SHSO.
-After the training, each field team member will sign the form in Attachment A-2 attesting to their understanding and acceptance of the SHSP and copies of these forms will be kept on file.
+After the training, each field team member will sign the form in Attachment A-15 attesting to their understanding and acceptance of the SHSP and copies of these forms will be kept on file.